5 tips to help you use brand journalism to connect with your audience and boost your brand awareness

 Brand journalism helps to get the conversation started, but you need PR to keep it going.
 Just providing content isn’t enough; you have to provide the right kind of content to be effective.

 Axia Public Relations will help you tell good stories designed to interest your buyer personas for increased brand awareness and impact.
 We use videos, marketing materials and other award-winning special effects to help you meet your biggest promotional challenges.
-To learn more about how we can be your strategic partner, contact us today or download our free e-book Maximizing Your Public Relations Investment.
+To learn more about how we can be your strategic partner, contact us today or download our e-book Maximizing Your Public Relations Investment.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.